Myriad-Dreamin/tinymist/docs/tinymist/introduction.typ

 - Regular prebuilts can be found in #link("https://github.com/Myriad-Dreamin/tinymist/releases")[GitHub Releases].
 - Nightly prebuilts can be found in #link("https://github.com/Myriad-Dreamin/tinymist/actions")[GitHub Actions].
 For example, if you are seeking a nightly release for the featured #link("https://github.com/Myriad-Dreamin/tinymist/pull/468")[PR: build: bump version to 0.11.17-rc1], you could click and go to the #link("https://github.com/Myriad-Dreamin/tinymist/actions/runs/10120639466")[action page] run for the related commits and download the artifacts.

-To install extension file (the file with `.vsix` extension) manually, please #kbd("Ctrl+Shift+X") in the editor window and drop the downloaded vsix file into the opended extensions view.
+To install extension file (the file with `.vsix` extension) manually, please #kbd("Ctrl+Shift+X") in the editor window and drop the downloaded vsix file into the opened extensions view.

 == Documentation